PatriciaSaraiva/React-Search-Product-Component/src/documents/QUESTION-1.md

 - Included proper ARIA labels for accessibility
 - Created a clean, intuitive UI with search icon and button

-The implementation meets all requirements while maintaining best practices in React development, TypeScript, and web accessibility."
+The implementation meets all requirements while maintaining best practices in React development, TypeScript, and web accessibility.

+While the `ProductSearch` component could have been refactored to separate logic and visuals for better separation of concerns, it is a very simple and short file.
+In this case, we can leverage colocation to keep related code together, making it easier to manage and understand.
+This approach simplifies the development process and is suitable for smaller components where the benefits of separation of concerns might not outweigh the convenience of colocation.